UCSD School of MEDICINE

 CFS is a world class facility which is dedicated to advancing surgical techniques.
 The center, which opened in 2011, has trained over 25,000 surgeons, nurses, medical students, and industry partners int their high-tech simulated operating rooms.
 In 2019/2020 CFS went through an incredible expansion to become what they believe is the most comprehensive surgical training location in the country.
 More than 2,000 square feet of new training space has been added to the 20,000 square-foot facility, including the largest microsurgery suite in the United States and the first Hybrid Operating Room designed and dedicated for teaching and training on the West Coast.

-The Hybrid OR features a Siemens Artis Zeego system for interventional, 360-degree imaging capabilities, an integrated Trumpf operating table, Stryker integration and communications equipment, a Caresyntax intelligence platform, and a .
-While MultiTaction was just a part of Fluid Sound’s overall project with the CFS expansion, it was an exciting project see come together.
+The Hybrid OR features a Siemens Artis Zeego system for interventional, 360-degree imaging capabilities, an integrated Trumpf operating table, Stryker integration and communications equipment, and a Caresyntax intelligence platform.

 DRIVEN BY A VISION